e-prescription-2-0/e-prescription-2.0/README.md

 # Getting Started

-To get started with MedConnect, follow the installation instructions in the README.md file.
+To get started with e-Prescription 2.0, follow the installation instructions in the README.md file.

 ## Installation